leonlee021/twittagram/README.md

-Personal project resembling a mashup of Instagram and Twitter.
+Personal project portraying a mashup of Instagram and Twitter as one webpage.
 Built using JavsScript and React for the frontend and FIrebase for the backend.
 Hosted at https://leonlee021.github.io/twittagram/